gatsbyjs/gatsby/docs/blog/2019-08-07-theme-jam/index.md

 Two of the themes we received stood out especially.
 As we reviewed, we all took notes on the themes we thought were outstanding, and _every one of us_ chose these two themes as excellent examples.

-**So please join us in congratulating Vojtěch Holík and Allan Pooley, who will receive an all-expenses paid trip to Gatsby Days in recognition of their outstanding work on [`gatsby-theme-simplecast`](https://github.com/vojtaholik/gatsby-theme-simplecast) and [`gatsby-theme-legals-prismic`](https://github.com/littleplusbig/gatsby-theme-legals-prismic)!**
+**So please join us in congratulating Vojtěch Holík and Allan Pooley on their outstanding work on [`gatsby-theme-simplecast`](https://github.com/vojtaholik/gatsby-theme-simplecast) and [`gatsby-theme-legals-prismic`](https://github.com/littleplusbig/gatsby-theme-legals-prismic)!**

 ### Vojtěch’s Simplecast Gatsby Theme